 Any incorrect answers in the exams are noted as ‘knowledge deficiency reports’ (KDRs).
 Before you sit your flight test you must have demonstrated to a flying instructor that your knowledge of these aspects of the subject have improved.

-To qualify for a PPL pilots must pass a class 2 aviation medical conducted by a CAA authorised medical practitioner.
+To qualify for a PPL pilots should pass a class 2 aviation medical conducted by a CAA authorised medical practitioner.
 You can see a current list authorised medical examiners (AMEs) at the CAA website.

 Providing you continue to meet the legal medical requirements, there is no upper age limit for holding a PPL.